 As you might expect, both of these areas contain an impressive assortment of wildlife.
 You’ll see all sorts of birds and reptiles while exploring these regions.

 This is your best chance to see some of these animals up close.
-If you love to be in nature, then this is something you can’t afford to miss around Cairns.
+If you love to be in nature, then this is one of the top Cairns attractions for you.

 It might surprise you to learn that Tropical North Queensland happens to be the ballooning capital of the world.